JorgeRC1986/KushkiTestJERC/README.md

 # Payment Gateways
-_**Payment gateways**_ act as superheroes 🦸‍♂️, making online purchases easy and secure! :joy: Imagine you want to buy an online game 🎮.
+_**Payment gateways**_ act as superheroes 🦸‍♂️, making online purchases easy and secure! 🥳 Imagine you want to buy an online game 🎮.
 These superheroes spring into action, hiding your payment information from any _prying eyes_ 🏴‍☠️ on the web 🌐, as ths information is like powerful jewelry and must be protected!
 Once everything is secure, these guardians move the money from the place you save it to the store where you bought the game, almost like magic!
 This seamless process enables people worldwide to make purchases using their phones 📱, computers 💻, and more, all without leaving the comfort of their homes 🏠.

 ![](fotor-ai-20240419175051.jpg)